nf-core/stableexpression/docs/usage.md

 > [!NOTE]
 >
-> - To ensure all RNAseq datasets are processed the same way, you should provide **raw counts**.
+> - To ensure all RNA-seq datasets are processed the same way, users should provide **raw counts**.
-> - In case normalised counts are provided, you should provide the same normalisation method for all of them (TPM, FPKM, etc.).
+> - If normalised counts are provided, users should apply the same normalisation process to all of them. **The prefered method is `TPM`**.

 > [!WARNING]
 > Microarray data must be already normalised.
-When mixing your own datasets with public ones in a single run, you should use the `RMA` method to be compliant with Expression Atlas and GEO datasets.
+When mixing your own datasets with public ones in a single run, you should use the `RMA` method in order to be compliant with Expression Atlas and GEO datasets.

 First, prepare a CSV samplesheet listing the different count datasets you want to use.
 Each row represents a specific dataset and must contain: